Jutho/TestExtras.jl/README.md

 This package adds useful additions to the functionality provided by `Test`, the Julia standard library for writing tests.

-# What's new in version 0.2
+# What's new in version 0.3.3

-* The way in which `@constinferred` defines a new function has been changed so as to avoid "method overwrite" warnings in Julia v1.10 and higher.
-* Since Julia v1.8, the default `Test.@testset` prints elapsed timings of tests, thereby replicating the behaviour of `@timedtestset` and making the latter superfluous.
-However, `@timedtestset` and its associated test set type `TimedTestSet` remains available in TestExtras.jl in order to support older Julia versions.
-It is now a literal copy of the `DefaultTestSet` implementation as in the `Test` standard library of Julia 1.8 and thus also supports the `verbose` keyword.
+* Introduction of a `@testinferred` macro, that unlike `@constinferred` can be used inside functions, but does not apply constant propagation.
+However, unlike `Test.@inferred`, it does contribute to the test results.

 # Short description of the package

-The first feature of TestExtras.jl is  a macro `@constinferred`, which is a replacement of `Test.@inferred` but with two major differences.
+The first feature of TestExtras.jl are the macros `@testinferred` and `@constinferred`, which are a replacement of `Test.@inferred` but with two major differences.

 1. Unlike `Test.@inferred`, the comparison between the actual and inferred runtype is a proper test which contributes to the total number of passed or failed tests.